bagder/uncurled/emails/slaughter.md

     Subject: I will slaughter you

-The email contained a series of screendumps with "proofs" of my alleged attack and in a following email chain the confused sender said things like:
+The email contained a series of screenshots with "proofs" of my alleged attack and in a following email chain the confused sender said things like:

     I do not care.
 Your bullshit software was an attack vector that cost me a